tgeisse/UserDefaultsObservation/README.md

 - "MySampleClass.firstUse"
 - "MySampleClass.username"

-In the case of refactoring or migrating existing keys, you can mark a property with the `@ObservableUserDefaultsProperty` attribute and provide the full UserDefaults key as a parameter.
+In situations you need to control the key - e.g. refactoring or migrating existing keys - you can mark a property with the `@@UserDefaultsProperty` attribute and provide the full UserDefaults key as a parameter.
 As an example:

 ```swift
 @ObservableUserDefaults